brandonaaskov/foxneodjs/README.md

 foxneod.dispatch('test');
 ```

 The dispatch method takes an optional second parameter, which is a boolean to specify if you want to dispatch the event over the window or not.
 It defaults to false, but if you specify true, you just need to adjust the event listener as well.
+When dispatching over the window, to namespace things properly we automatically prepend "foxneod:" to the name that you pass in.
+If you want to play it safe, you should namespace your event names with whatever you want just to prevent any potential collisions with other code on the page or in plugins.

 ```javascript
 window.addEventListener('foxneod:test', function (event) {